dhugo0022/Temoji/README.md

   - [x] Keys

 ### Planned changes & features:
-- [ ] Separate the emoji groups by links (there will only be one page containing all the emojis) instead of filtering them every time a group is clicked
+- [x] Separate the emoji groups by links (there will only be one page containing all the emojis) instead of filtering them every time a group is clicked
-- [ ] Improve the way you get skin toned emojis (a popup, containing the coloured emojis instead of pre-selecting on the seach bar, will be shown)
+- [x] Improve the way you get skin toned emojis (a popup, containing the coloured emojis instead of pre-selecting on the seach bar, will be shown)
-- [ ] Custom settings
+- [x] Custom settings
-  - [ ] Shortcuts
+  - [x] Shortcuts
-  - [ ] Preferred skin tone
+  - [x] Default skin tone
+  - [x] Theme (light and dark)
 - [ ] System tray implementation
   - [ ] Custom right-click behavior (the usual...)
   - [ ] App stay opens in the background
   - [ ] App opens when system is initiated
-- [ ] Dark mode
 - [ ] Pre-compiled binaries

 ### Showcase: